9 Tips for Pregnancy on a Budget

 Even if you are a DIY queen and do all your beauty yourself, by the end of the pregnancy, this won’t be practical and if you are used to having it done, you will want to pay for it.

 Towards the end, bending over, stretching, moving etc all become harder so pedicures, hair removal etc all become quite difficult.
-Budget to get these done in a salon or your local Tafe/beauty school for the pregnancy.

-You will be sore and while partners are great for a massage (if you have a partner) pregnancy specific massages are even better.
 They will ease pain and make pregnancy easier.
-If you feel better about yourself, you are also going to make better decisions that flows through to your finances too.
+If you feel better about yourself, you are also going to make better decisions that flow through to your finances too.

 8. Don’t be Afraid to Ask for Help

 Whatever you need help with, ask for it.
 This might mean you book a cleaner or a family member makes some meals or something.
 Whatever it is, ask for it.
-Pregnancy can be tough.
-Your body is going through so many changes making life quite different for this time.

 Asking for and accepting help can save you time, energy and money, not to mention be good for your health.